Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 Item #069

-The Univac Unimatic "Uniscope" model 300 was advertised as a Visual Communication Terminal, made by Sperry Univac and designed to be an integral device for a computer communication system.
+The UNIVAC UNIMATIC "Uniscope" model 300 was advertised as a Visual Communication Terminal, made by Sperry Univac and designed to be an integral device for a computer communication system.

 The Uniscope 300 terminal had a 61 key keyboard capable of 80 characters per minute input and a 1024 character 10" x 5" flicker-free video display.